 Can I Use My Instant Pot for Canning?

 Have you joined the Instant Pot craze yet?
-We got one last Christmas and I’m still getting used to it.
-I was very excited at the possibility of using it for canning, but as of 2019, it is not recommended to use for home canning.
+We got one for Christmas in 2018 and I’m still getting used to it.
+I was very excited at the possibility of using it for canning, but as of 2022, it is still not officially approved for home canning.

-Technically, it can be used for water bath canning, but because it hasn’t been tested officially yet, the official guideline is not to use it.
-However, you can use it to cook your tomato sauce, pumpkin puree, apple sauce or whatever you’re canning.
-Just use the regular canning, pressure canning, or freezing methods after your fruits or vegetables cook in the Instant Pot.
+Regardless, you can use any model of Instant Pot to cook your tomato sauce, pumpkin puree, apple sauce or whatever you’re canning.
+Just use the regular canning, pressure canning, or freezing methods after your fruits or vegetables cook in the Instant Pot!

-- You can cook the fruits or vegetables in the Instant Pot, but as of 2019 it’s not safe to process them.
+- You can cook the fruits or vegetables in the Instant Pot, but as of 2022 there are mixed reviews on if it’s safe to process them.

 What are the Best Recipe Books for Canning?